fboender/cfgtrack/README.md

 installation is required other than downloading and copying the script to a directory.

+If you want to to use the mail function (-m/--mail), you'll need Python.

 ### Debian / Ubuntu / Linux Mint installation

 1. Download the .deb file: